San Miguel River (Colorado): Geography and protected areas

 The San Miguel is more or less free-flowing; however, diversion dams dot the river and alter flows.
 In some parts it is however one of the few remaining naturally functioning rivers of the West.

 The San Miguel varies in gradient, from extremely steep in its upper reaches (forming a shallow, rocky, unnavigable stream) to more mellow in the lower sections (30–50 ft/mi of drop, which offers the whitewater boater a variety of runs all within the class II+--III range).
 All told, the San Miguel drops over 7000 ft from an alpine ecosystem to the desert.
 The average flow is about 600 cuft/s.

-More than 30 miles of the San Miguel are a protected area, as pats of the area were purchased by the ″Nature Conservancy Association″ in 1989.
+More than 30 miles of the San Miguel are a protected area, as parts of the area were purchased by the ″Nature Conservancy Association″ in 1989.

 The preserved zone hosts a riparian habitat, featuring the typical vegetation such as grey alders and narrowleaf cottonwood.
 The native fish include rather rare species such as cutthroat trout and the mottled sculpin.
 The River also features a 2,000 feet high, narrow canyon with walls of red-rock sandstone.
 American dippers have built their nests.

 Bridal Veil Creek of Bridal Veil Falls and other creeks above Telluride join to form the river, which first flows to the west through Telluride.
 Other tributaries include the South Fork of the San Miguel River, which joins from the south and itself has various creeks and the Lake Fork of the San Miguel River as tributaries.